 Students find an envelope with three cards, each of which contains a formula and a number (see Figure 4).
 The formulas are 1M HBr, H2O, 1M KOH.
 There is an arrow on the envelope, and the letters "pH" next to the arrow.
-Students need to use their prior knowledge to arrange the cards in order of increasing ph.
+Students need to use their prior knowledge to arrange the cards in order of increasing pH.
 Reading the numbers of the cards in the correct order reveals a code (523) that opens a padlock on a box.
 This puzzle is dry, since no actual experiment is being conducted.
 Students need to apply their prior chemistry knowledge.